-- 1 Do not tilt the device more than 2° - 2 We recommend that you do an empty spectrum recording if there are too many obstacles in the radar beam (for more data, refer to Empty spectrum recording on page 111). - 3 If there are too many obstacles in the tank, you can install the device on a standpipe.
-For more data about how to install the device on standpipes, refer to Standpipes (stilling wells and bypass chambers) on page 38. - Beam radius of the antenna: refer to the table below.
+- 1 We recommend that you do an empty spectrum recording if there are too many obstacles in the radar beam (for more data, refer to Empty spectrum recording on page 111). - 2 Beam radius of the antenna: refer to the table below.
 The beam radius increases by increments of "x" mm for each metre of distance from the antenna.